 4. Implement Fundraising Software

-One of the most important considerations when planning a fundraising event is how to successfully manage and track the money raised for your cause.
+One of the most important considerations when planning a fundraising event is how to successfully manage and securely track the money raised for your cause.
+Our platform for online and virtual fundraising can do it all.

 - DoJiggy Events is an event management software system for nonprofit fundraising events such as dinners, galas, conferences and meetings, poker tournaments and other types of fundraising events.
 With DoJiggy Events, you can easily manage the entire life cycle of a fundraising event including event promotion and marketing, sponsor and sponsorship management, online event registration, product sales, donations, detailed financial reporting, and day-of-event operations.

-- DoJiggy Pledge peer-to-peer software is designed for fundraising events like walkathons and Pledge drives, allowing individual participants to create a personalized fundraising page and invite friends and family to make a donation through secure, online donations and pledges.
+- Our peer-to-peer software is designed for fundraising events like walkathons and pledge drives, allowing individual participants to create a personalized fundraising page and invite friends and family to make a donation through secure, online donations and pledges.

-- DoJiggy Golf Pro is a web-based golf tournament software solutions for managing charity golf tournaments including online registration, sponsor promotion and management, foursome pairing, and complete event management and reporting capabilities.
+- DoJiggy Golf Pro is an online golf tournament software platform for managing charity golf tournaments including online registration, sponsor promotion and management, foursome pairing, and complete event management and reporting capabilities.

 - DoJiggy Donations is your year-round donation and recurring donation management system.
-Every organization needs to have this linked right from your organization’s home page and main menu.
+Every organization needs a donations webpage linked right from your organization’s home page and main menu.

 5. Recruit Sponsors & Volunteers

+Seeking sponsorships is a great nonprofit fundraising strategy.
 Approach potential sponsors as partners, and remember not to ask for anything without providing value in return.
 Give them an informational sheet explaining your goals and outlining the benefits they’ll receive as a sponsor.
-Remember there are different kinds of sponsorships including: Title sponsors, financial contributors and in-kind donations.
+Remember there are different kinds of sponsorships including title sponsors, financial contributors, and in-kind donations.

 To find potential volunteers, ask for names of those who volunteered in past fundraisers.
 Let volunteers choose their interests and assign them accordingly.
 Ask fundraising participants to recruit friends and family.
 Be sure to thank all volunteers and sponsors!